nathansng/Word-Finder/README.md

 # Word_Finder

- Python functions to find English words based on any order of letters.
+Word Finder is a collection of Python functions that will find words created from letters entered.